 1. Prinsep Ghat

-In 1841, this elegant white building was built in memory of an Anglo-Indian historian James Princep and the adjacent ghat of Ganga was named Princep Ghat.
+Prinsep Ghat is a popular historical landmark in Kolkata that you can visit.
+This elegant white building was built in memory of an Anglo-Indian historian James Princep in 1841, and the adjacent ghat of Ganga was named Princep Ghat.

 ADVERTISEMENT